Set-valued data analysis for interlaboratory comparisons: A statistical model for set-valued data

 Actually, for~$u \leq 1$, Fisher’s noncentral hypergeometric distribution even satisfies a stronger property.
 Indeed, writing~$A = \{a_1, \dots, a_n\}$ and using~\eqref{eq:hist_prop_single}, we have

-Therefore, the likelihood is purely a function of the sum of the numbers of times the elements of~$A$ appear in the data.
+Therefore, the likelihood is purely a function of the sum of the numbers of times the elements of~$A$ appear in the data: it does not depend on whether or not elements have been selected simultaneously.
 Returning to the example from Section~\ref{sec:setup}, we see that, for~$u < 1$, the set \hbox{$A = \{1, 2, 3\}$} chosen corresponds to the maximum likelihood estimate under Fisher’s noncentral hypergeometric distribution.

 For the parameter~$u$, we propose a uniform prior on the triangle~$\{ 0 < p_2 \leq p_1 < 1\}$ which we push forward to a prior supported on~$(0, \, 1]$ for~$u$ using~\eqref{eq:omega}.
 A straightforward change of variable shows that the resulting prior has density